 Testing is time consuming!
 For every hour of face-to-face time, 4-5 hours are required for scoring, interpretation, and write-up.
 We also take a team approach with "two minds on every case" which provides the best analysis possible for each student.
 In fact, comprehensive batteries often take an average of 35 or more clinical hours to complete.

 Why is it so Expensive?

 What Should I Expect from Testing?

-You should expect to get a comprehensive picture of you or your child’s functioning across multiple domains (which may include cognitive/ information processing, academic, learning skills, attention/executive functioning, developmental level, and social/emotional functioning), a detailed written report, understandable feedback, and, most importantly, a set of clearly stated recommendations for specific actions you can take.
+You should expect to get a comprehensive picture of your child’s functioning across multiple domains (which may include cognitive/ information processing, academic, learning skills, attention/executive functioning, developmental level, and social/emotional functioning), a detailed written report, understandable feedback, and, most importantly, a set of clearly stated recommendations for specific actions you can take.

 Developmental Diagnostic Assessment